 7. Columbia University

-The founding mission to provide a liberal arts based interdisciplinary education with the solid fundamentals in art, science, music, literature, history, and philosophy is still true today.
-The small Morningside Heights Manhattan based campus is just 36 acres but houses three undergraduate schools, the Butler Library, several housing and learning facilities, and historic landmarks.
+The founding mission to provide a liberal arts-based interdisciplinary education with solid fundamentals in art, science, music, literature, history, and philosophy is still true today.
+The small Morningside Heights Manhattan-based campus is just 36 acres but houses three undergraduate schools, the Butler Library, several housing and learning facilities, and historic landmarks.

-All degree programs at Columbia require internship, civic engagement, and broadly integrated curriculums.
-The undergraduate Bachelor Degree Programs in Computer Science available through the FU Foundation School of Engineering and Applied Sciences blends theoretical as well applied development of core concepts with upper level specialized knowledge.
-General courses include programming languages, mathematics, operating systems, and computer architecture while upper level courses include computational complexity, analysis of algorithms, combinatorial methods, artificial intelligence, natural language processing, mathematical models for computation, programming environments, and optimization.
-Computer science majors may pursue as secondary major in addition to their studies.
-In comparison to other universities both nationally and world wide, Columbia ranks in 4th place on the U.S. News and World Report’s Best National universities, 8th globally by the Academic Ranking of World Universities, and 15th in the Times Higher Education World University Rankings.
+All degree programs at Columbia require internships, civic engagement, and broadly integrated curriculums.
+The undergraduate Bachelor Degree Programs in Computer Science available through the FU Foundation School of Engineering and Applied Sciences blends theoretical as well applied development of core concepts with upper-level specialized knowledge.
+General courses include programming languages, mathematics, operating systems, and computer architecture while upper-level courses include computational complexity, analysis of algorithms, combinatorial methods, artificial intelligence, natural language processing, mathematical models for computation, programming environments, and optimization.
+Computer science majors may pursue a second major in addition to their studies.
+In comparison to other universities both nationally and worldwide, Columbia ranks in 4th place on the U.S. News and World Report’s Best National universities, 8th globally by the Academic Ranking of World Universities, and 15th in the Times Higher Education World University Rankings.

 Tuition: $51,008 per year